TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 Make sure you have [pytom-match-pick](https://github.com/SBC-Utrecht/pytom-match-pick) installed.
 Set up a template matching folder in root RELION working directory (e.g RELION5/project/template_matching).

 You will need to have:
-- A template at the correct pixel size.
-Here, we first used an SPA structure with matching pixel size, correct box size, and inverted contrast (black density on white background)
+- A **template** at the correct pixel size.
+Here, we first use a SPA structure with matching pixel size, correct box size, and inverted contrast (black density on white background)
-- A template mask with the same properties.
+- A **template mask** with the same properties.
 It can also just be a sphere but it is not recommended here.

 ### Scaling a template using RELION or EMAN